uw-it-aca/django-aca-app-scaffolding/README.md

 Concepts:
 * Mobile-first responsive using RESS
+* Basic templating using Django templates
-* Using Django templates or with Handlebars templates
+* Hybrid templating using Handlebars templates